Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings

-After assigning the complexity labels, the algorithm categorizes the problems into two difficulty levels following the majority voting principle (Lines $15$--$29$): $p_j$ is categorized under \textbf{Easy} or \textbf{Hard}, if the majority of its $f_i^j$s are labeled as \lowComp or \highComp, respectively.
-The \emph{majority} can be a number between $\lceil \frac{|CM|}{2} \rceil$\footnote{The majority voting $ \ge \lceil \frac{|CM|}{2} \rceil$ ensures that each problem is categorized under only one difficulty level.} and $|CM|$.
-A lower majority will let more problems into each difficulty category, while allowing more overlap between complexity dimensions.
-Given the purpose of \name, which aims to assess the reasoning performance shift concerning the difficulty of the problems, well-separated and semantically meaningful categorization is essential.
-Algorithm~\ref{alg:cap} dynamically balances the trade-off between coverage and separability by iterating over the majority number (Lines $15$--$29$), forming the \emph{Easy} and \emph{Hard} categories (Lines $16$--$20$), applying Silhouette Analysis to determine and remove borderline problems (Line $21$), and evaluating the quality of the categorization using the Davies–Bouldin Index (Line $22$).
-If DBI indicates a semantically meaningful separation between the categories, the algorithm terminates (Lines $23$--$26$).
-Otherwise, it increments the majority for a better separation and repeats the categorization (Lines $27$--$29$).
+After assigning the complexity labels, the algorithm categorizes the problems into two complexity levels following the majority voting principle (Lines $15$--$29$): $p_j$ is categorized under \textbf{Lower Complexity (LC)} or \textbf{Higher Complexity (HC)}, if the majority of its $f_i^j$s are labeled as \lowComp or \highComp, respectively.
+The \emph{majority} can be a number between $\lceil \frac{|CM|}{2} \rceil$\footnote{The majority voting $ \ge \lceil \frac{|CM|}{2} \rceil$ ensures that each problem is categorized under only one complexity level.} and $|CM|$.
+A lower majority will let more problems into each complexity category, while allowing more overlap between complexity dimensions.
+Given the purpose of \name, which aims to assess the reasoning performance shift concerning the complexity of the problems, well-separated and semantically meaningful categorization is essential.
+Algorithm~\ref{alg:cap} dynamically balances the trade-off between coverage and separability by iterating over the majority number (Lines $15$--$30$), forming the \emph{LC} and \emph{HC} categories (Lines $16$--$20$), applying Silhouette Analysis to determine and remove borderline problems (Line $21$), and evaluating the quality of the categorization using the Davies–Bouldin Index (Line $22$).
+If DBI indicates a semantically meaningful separation between the categories, the algorithm terminates (Lines $23$--$27$).
+Otherwise, it increments the majority for a better separation and repeats the categorization (Lines $28$--$30$).

-\SweB problems, while from well-maintained GitHub repositories, may not completely represent real-world complexity.
-Our complexity metrics, while selected and evaluated rigorously, may not be complete.
-More importantly, LLMs can overfit to benchmarks over time.
-Algorithm~\ref{alg:cap} mitigates these threats through design adaptiveness and versioning: if more complexity metric dimensions or more difficult reasoning problems are added to the benchmark, the categorization automatically adjusts, and the new version receives a unique ID representative of problem difficulties.
-Specifically, each version will be identified by $TV_{low}$ and $TV_{high}$, the cut-off threshold values for each complexity dimension during labeling.
-With more complex problems added, the values of both vectors increase, indicating the higher version over time, scaling with advances in LLM reasoning.